Deep Linking

 Uses Cases:

-- If not logged in, verify that the app redirects to the login page before proceeding.
+- If not logged in, the app opens the login page first, and after successful login, it automatically navigates to the loan details screen.

 When to use Deep Linking